FolashadeAniekan/mysql-analysis-project/README.md

 The SQL scripts in this project analyze engagement metrics, identify trends, and classify users based on their activity levels.
 The dataset used is hypothetical and demonstrates key SQL concepts.

 ### Files in This Repository
-- `dataset.sql`: Contains the dataset needed for the analysis
+- `dataset.csv`: Contains the dataset used for the analysis
 - `queries.sql`: Contains the SQL queries used for the analysis.
 - `README.md`: Documentation for the project.